Yuri Visual Novel Review: Ne No Kami Part 2

 “Ne No Kami: The Two Princess Knights of Kyoto Part 2”, developed by Kuro Irodoru Yomiji, published by Denpasoft.
 A lesbian fantasy kinetic novel about two childhood friends rekindling their friendship while sinking knee-deep into a world of corrupt politics.
 Released on November 24th, 2017.
-Available on Nutaku for $15.00 or 1500 Nutaku Gold.
+Available on Nutaku for $15.00.
 Uncensored genitals.
 Available for PC Windows operating systems.
 Check out our review of Ne No Kami part 1.

 The second part of the Ne No Kami visual novel is here.
 All the characters you cared about, will be all-in with their ambitions in this explosive finale.
 The chips are down, the debate is over, and not everyone is gonna make it.

 Len was a normal high school girl.
 Now, she’s the Chosen One destined to end the war between humans and spirits.

 The humans have one trump card against the spirits (called ayakashi in Japanese).
 The cute lesbian Uzume has a super power that lets her nuke all spirits back into the afterlife.
 The drama is that she’s certain to die in the ritual.
 Learning this, her lesbian lover Len hatches a plan to selfishly save her girlfriend’s life in exchange for dooming the world.

 The story builds up the characters and their relationships before all-out war.
 There’s tons of complicated backstory and behind-the-scenes mischief, all explained in exhausting detail so exciting to the senses, you want to roll your face on the keyboard.
 Characters on both sides are humanized to the extreme, to the point where enemies are exchanging hugs before stabbing them in the back.
 The girls have pool parties, they eat junk food, they discuss the weather while rubbing their clitorises.
 Next moment, they swim in blood.